Ivy Tutors Network Logo

 What are the changes to the ACT?

-Two key changes are coming for the ACT in 2025.
+Two key changes are going into effect for the ACT this Spring (2025).
 Number one, the test will be shorter by up to â…“.
 The new core exam will be 2-hours, compared to the current 3-hours.
 The test will contain 44 fewer questions and the reading and English sections will feature shorter passages.
 Number two, the current science section will become optional, like the current writing section.

-The new version of the ACT will go into effect in the spring of 2025 for those opting for the digital test, and the spring of 2026 for those choosing the paper and pencil version.
+This new version of the ACT will go into effect for the April 5, 2025 exam for those opting for the digital test, and the September 6, 2025 exam for those choosing the paper and pencil version.

 Is the ACT changing in 2025?

-Yes and no. The digital version of the ACT is changing in 2025.
-Students taking the digital ACT in the spring of 2025 will have a shorter test and get to decide whether to take the science portion of the test.
+Yes, the ACT is changing in 2025.
+Students taking the digital ACT on April 5, 2025 will have a shorter test and get to decide whether to take the science portion of the test.
+Students taking the paper version of the ACT will be offered this changed exam starting with the September 6, 2025 test.

 Should I retake the ACT with the new changes?

-Rising 11th graders may be tempted to try the new, shorter ACT, and many will be thrilled to try the test without the science section.
-The decision about whether to retake the ACT once the new version is released should be made on a case by case basis, and ideally, once practice tests and some statistics from the first test date are released.
-If we look at the currently available data representing SAT scores before and after that test was made shorter this year, we can see that it’s actually more difficult to get a very high score (1500 or above) on the new, digital SAT.
+Additionally, if we look at the currently available data representing SAT scores before and after that test was made shorter, we can see that it’s actually more difficult to get a very high score (1500 or above) on the new, digital SAT.
 Since there are fewer questions, each question you get wrong costs you more points in the new test versus the older, longer test.
 We expect to see this trend with the new ACT also.

 Will colleges stop using ACT?